 In 2008 a group of survivors, family, caregivers, and medical professionals came together because we recognized there are fundamental services missing from the traditional, and accepted, protocol of treating those with brain injury.
 We wanted to take control of our treatments, our recovery, and our lives.
 It is our belief that we know best.

 From the commitment of those few people in 2008, and those on our team today, we have grown into a nationally recognized organization for our training, support group development, peer mentoring, and public awareness.

 The education and peer support BEST offers help participants live quality lives, define their interests and build on their strengths.
 Meaningful work, relationships, and independent living to the extent that fulfills us is all part of how we define personal success.

 The Brain Energy Support Team is a 501c3 nonprofit organization founded in 2008.
 BEST provides PEER support and education.
 BEST distinguishes itself from other brain injury organizations in that the leadership, services, and programs are built by and for individuals with brain injury and their families.

-- Support Groups – is a two-fold program focusing on (1) providing a comprehensive infrastructure network that offers training, technical assistance, and resources for support group facilitators, and (2) resources and support for the development and sustainability of support groups and their participants.
+- Support Groups – a two-fold program focusing on (1) providing a comprehensive infrastructure network that offers training, technical assistance, and resources for support group facilitators, and (2) resources and support for the development and sustainability of support groups and their participants.